kevgo/tricorder/README.md

 Strict automated guardrails are the only things keeping your codebase from turning into an untamable, hallucinated mess.

-Tricorder runs all applicable type checkers, linters, and formatters concurrently for the fastest results.
+Tricorder runs all type checkers, linters, and formatters that apply to your codebase concurrently for the fastest results.

 ## Demo